 13.10.700-T "T" definitions.

-"Temporary use or structure" means an intermittent (not more than four times per year) commercial activity, the use or structure that is allowed to occur on a site for a limited time, subject to applicable regulations for temporary uses and structures, required permits, and site-specific permit conditions.
-The period of operation of which does not exceed 45 days at any one time.
+"Temporary use or structure" means a use or structure that is allowed to occur on a site for a limited time, subject to applicable regulations for temporary uses or structures, required permits, and site-specific permit conditions.